clonglam/HiyoRi-Ecommerce-Nextjs-Supabase/README.md

 ## Contributing

-We welcome contributions to Hiyori!
+We welcome contributions to Shopping!
 Please read our Contributing Guide for details on our code of conduct and the process for submitting pull requests to us.

 ## License

-Hiyori is licensed under the MIT License.
+Shopping is licensed under the MIT License.
 See the license file for more information.

 ## Acknowledgments

-- Special thanks to all libraries and frameworks that made Hiyori possible.
+- Special thanks to all libraries and frameworks that made Shopping possible.
-- Shoutout to the community for supporting and using Hiyori.
+- Shoutout to the community for supporting and using Shopping.